kanes115/HTTPServer/README.md

 # HTTPServer

 This is an http server written under OS X. It serves GET and POST (CGI) requests.
+HTTP version - 1.1

 ## Installation
 Clone the repository